 Crucian carp are fascinating and mysterious fish!
-This is a species unlike any other, and one that has many talents and secrets.
+This is a species unlike any other, with many talents and secrets.
 Even though I have caught plenty of crucian carp over the years, this small fish never stops to surprise or amaze me.
 So much so, that I decided to write an article about it.

 The crucian carp is one of the smallest members of the carp family Cyprinidae.
 This fish has developed advanced survival skills, as it, for example, can increase its body depth to reduce the risk of predation, and is able to survive the coldest of winters and hottest of summers with ease.